What is a flat fee in real estate?

 “Using the $500,000 example, if an agent were to get paid a commission of 3 percent, that agent would receive $15,000 — versus a flat-fee agreement where the agent gets paid the same fee whether the home sells for $100,000 or $1 million,” says Albert.

-Flat fees can be an attractive option because they offer the potential to save money, but it’s essential to understand the pros and cons of opting for this type of agreement.
+Flat fees can be an attractive option, but it’s essential to understand the advantages and disadvantages.

-Flat fees are fixed and are usually outlined in writing in a listing agreement.
+Flat fees are fixed and usually outlined in writing in a listing agreement.
 They will not vary or increase based on the price your home sells for.
-“A flat fee allows you, as a seller, to know exactly what you’re paying before closing, as it is not contingent on the final sale price,” says Will Rodgers, a Virginia-based real estate consultant with Keller Williams Realty.
+“A flat fee allows you, as a seller, to know exactly what you’re paying before closing — it is not contingent on the final sale price,” says Will Rodgers, a Virginia-based real estate consultant with Keller Williams Realty.

-Because flat fees are not tied to the final sale price of your home, this approach can potentially be less costly.
-Meaning you keep more of the proceeds from the sale of your home in your pocket.
-“In some cases, flat fees may save you money, as most of the time a flat fee ends up being lower than commission,” says Rodgers.
+Because flat fees are not tied to the final sale price of your home, this approach can be less costly.
+“In some cases, flat fees save you money, as most of the time a flat fee ends up being lower than commission,” says Rodgers.
 “But it all depends on the terms of the deal worked out with your broker.”

 Limited service options

-Agents or brokers who work on a flat-fee basis do not always provide the same level of service as those working for a commission.
-When being paid a fixed or limited fee, an agent may not be able to dedicate as much time and energy to your listing.
-Some flat-fee agents will simply list your home on the local MLS, which is a database of homes for sale in your area.
+Agents who work on a flat-fee basis may not provide the same level of service as those working on commission.
+Some flat-fee agents will simply list your home on the local MLS and nothing more.
 “There may not be enough margin for the agent to hire a photographer, conduct open houses, create video tours and more,” says Albert.

-Homesellers avoid paying a commission when using a flat-fee broker or agent — but they may also sacrifice on profit.
-A flat-fee agent does not necessarily have the same incentive to negotiate top dollar for your home.
+Sellers avoid paying a steep commission when going the flat-fee route — but they may also sacrifice on profit.
 “The flat-fee agent has no incentive to get the seller the best price, because typically, the agent gets paid less than a traditional one,” says Albert.
 “The business model with flat fees is all about volume.”